gohugoio/hugo/docs/content/en/getting-started/configuration.md

 useResourceCacheWhen
 : When to use the cached resources in `/resources/_gen` for PostCSS and ToCSS.
 Valid values are `never`, `always` and `fallback`.
 The last value means that the cache will be tried if PostCSS/extended version is not available.

+{{< new-in "-dev" >}}
+nginxAliases
+: If set to true a `nginx.conf` file will be generated in the root project containing all configurated aliases as nginx redirection configuration.
+This file can be include in you nginx virtual host configuration.

 ## Configure Server

 {{< new-in "0.67.0" >}}